top of page

 No one has come to fix the water main yet - why?

-At any time, there are a number of water service repairs required throughout the area.
+Once a break is detected, other underground utility lines must be located before repairs can begin.
+Also, at any time, there are a number of water service repairs required throughout the area.
 Projects must be prioritized based on factors such as the severity of the leak, available manpower and tools, time of day and the number of customers that would potentially be without of water.
 We understand that water outages are a significant inconvenience and we always endeavor to get customer's water back on as quickly as possible.

 How can I prepare for when my water is turned off?